-Mosaic: This project is being developed from scratch with all the kids at Ramana’s.
-Looking for inspiration we began with taking photographs around the gardens, drawing ‘en plein air’ around the compound, which is blossoming with flowers, vegetables and animals.
+This project was developed from scratch with all the children at Ramanas Garden.
+We began looking for inspiration by taking photographs around the gardens, drawing ‘en plein air’ around the compound, which was full of flowers, vegetables and animals.
 Although Ramana’s has flourishing gardens and wildlife, we realized the compound mainly consists of concrete and brick buildings.
 For this reason, we decided to create mosaics in various places.
-Beginning with the four columns of the classrooms and boys bedrooms, we then began to sprinkle mosaic suprises around the compound to add further colour.
+Beginning with four of the columns of the classrooms and boys bedrooms, we then began to sprinkle mosaic suprises around the compound to add further colour.
 We found that representing the garden and its surroundings will make a stunning mosaic that reflected the spirit of the children’s house!
 We feel that this project is having a successful impact on the whole home in terms of participation as all hands have placed a tile somewhere around the gardens, including volunteers, staff and children of all ages.

 Not all of the children were involved in the process in the beginning, but slowly during the process, all of the children started to participate in some ways; placing tiles, grouting, mixing cement or cleaning up.
 We see the importance of creating an awareness around the art work, for the children to respect and value their work, and to be able to conserve the art works for the future.
 It is essential that the children are proud, gaining self- confidence through creating and having the responsibility of taking care of it.